 5. Not Knowing Whether a Buyer is Serious

-It’s hard to tell how serious a buyer is about your home, especially in a market where buyers tend to put in offers on as many homes as possible, due to the fear that one or more could be snatched up.
+It’s hard to tell how serious a buyer is about your home, especially in a market where buyers tend to put in offers on as many homes as possible, due to the fear that one or more homes will sell.
 This means that many buyers are not truly invested in your home specifically, as it is just one of many.

 6. What Happens When Something Goes Wrong?